Taking part in decisions about my care

 What are the Benefits of my treatment?

-Your healthcare professional will be able to explain why they think a certain treatment would be the best option for you compared to other treatments available.
+Your healthcare professional can explain why they think a treatment is best for you, compared to other options.

 What are the Risks of my treatment?

-Your healthcare professional will be able to explain the risks or possible side effects of your treatment and reassure you about any concerns you may have.
+Your healthcare professional will explain the risks or possible side effects of your treatment.
+They will also address any concerns you may have.

 Any Alternative treatments I can try?